Aref-Akminasi/aws-developer-associate/SQS&SNS.md

 - SNS Push data to subscribers
 - Each subscriber to the topic will get all the messages by default
 - SNS has both standard type and FIFO
-- **Cross-Region Delivery:** works with SQS Queues in other regions
+- **Cross-Region Delivery:** works with SQS Queues and Lambda Functions in other regions
 - Types of subscribers:

   - Emails